-Keurig K-Select is a new addition to the Keurig family (added 2018).
 Like we’ve always known, Keurig are always quick on their feet when it comes to responding to their customers feedback.
-They offer the carafe option in Keurig 2.0 machines for anyone who wanted more than just a cup, made the machines compatible with refillable pods to avoid the DRM issues that customers didn’t like, and now, in K-Select machines, they added the biggest feature customers have requested in their single-serve machines, which is a new serving size.
+They offered the carafe option in Keurig 2.0 machines for anyone who wanted more than just a cup, made the machines compatible with refillable pods to avoid the DRM issues that customers didn’t like, and now, in K-Select machines, they added the biggest feature customers have requested in their single-serve machines, which is a new serving size.

 Let’s have a look at the features of Keurig K-Select Coffee Maker: